SolemmaLLC/ClimateStudioDocs/docs/revitExporter.rst

 .. _import into Rhino is covered here: revitImporter.html
 .. _video tutorial: https://www.youtube.com/watch?v=bwuYouLKxn0

-The workflow is currently in beta, and requires ClimateStudio Service Release Candidate v1.7.
+The workflow requires ClimateStudio v1.7.
 Please contact the ClimateStudio support team if you encounter issues.
 Revit modeling practices vary widely, so sharing examples is helpful for improving the software.

 Export Revit Model